tusharmalankiya/LED-cube/README.md

-# 1-D 3x3 LED Cube Documentation
+# 2-D 3x3 LED Cube Documentation
 ## Overview
-The 1-D 3x3 LED Cube is a simple LED display consisting of a single row of LEDs arranged in a 3x3 grid.
+The 2D 3x3 LED Display is a simple LED array consisting of 9 LEDs arranged in a 3x3 grid.
 Each LED represents a pixel that can be individually controlled to display patterns, animations, or text.
 This project serves as an introduction to LED matrix displays and microcontroller programming using the ATmega32.

 ## Components
 - LEDs (9 pieces)